ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 This document explains the implementation of the ESP-IDF build system and the concept of "components".
 Read this document if you want to know how to organise and build a new ESP-IDF project or component.

-.. only:: esp32

 .. note:: This document describes the CMake-based build system, which is the default since ESP-IDF V4.0.
 ESP-IDF also supports a :doc:`legacy build system based on GNU Make <build-system-legacy>`, which was the default before ESP-IDF V4.0.

 Overview